-external auditing firm

 assigned to the Company is

-changed or rotated once
+changed or rotated once every

-every five (5) years or such
+five (5) years or such shorter or

-shorter or longer period

-provided under applicable
+longer period provided under

-laws and regulations.
+applicable laws and regulations.

-With respect to enterprise
+With respect to enterprise risk

-risk management, the
+management, the committee is

-committee is responsible for
+responsible for overseeing the

-overseeing the Company's:
+Company's:

-(a) risk management
+(a) risk management framework,

-framework, the policies

-and processes adopted
+the policies and processes

-by Management with
+adopted by Management with

-respect to risk
+respect to risk identification

-identification and

-assessment,
+and assessment,

 development of risk

 management strategies

-including the
+including the development

-development and

-implementation of a
+and implementation of a

-Business Continuity Plan
+Business Continuity Plan and

-and monitoring of risk
+, monitoring of risk

-management

-performance;
+management performance;

 (b) framework for fraud

 prevention and detection

-including its whistleblower program; and
+including its whistle-blower

-biowei program; and
+program; and

+(c) risk management activities.

+With respect to Compliance, the

+committee is responsible for

+monitoring compliance and

+adherence by the Company with